mysql/mysql-shell-plugins/mrs_plugin/db_schema/readme.md

 # MRS Metadata Schema

-MySQL Workbench is used to design the MRS Metadata Schema and must be used to change the mrs_metadata_schema.mwb and generate the SQL CREATE script.
+MySQL Workbench is used to design the MRS Metadata Schema and must be used to change the mrs_metadata_schema.mwb and generate the core SQL CREATE script.

 Please ensure to closely follow the process documented below to avoid manual changes to the SQL files being overwritten by the MySQL Workbench forward engineering function.